 The Garmin Fenix line has become a preference for sports and outdoor enthusiasts.
 This is a great smartwatch which packs a whole lot of of fitness, sports tracking and outdoor navigation features.
-A wearable for those who are into multi-sports and want to be able to track pretty much anything under the sun.
+A wearable for those who are into multi-sports and want to be able to track pretty much anything.

 Essential reading: Top fitness trackers and health gadgets

 The mid-sized Fenix 6 runs an impressive 2 weeks in smartwatch mode and 36 hours with “normal” GPS switched on.
-Garmin knows the awesome battery life an important selling point.
+As mentioned, Garmin knows the awesome battery life an important selling point.

-In addition to this, the latest Fenix brings customisable power-management modes.
+In addition to this, the latest Fenix brought customisable power-management modes for the first time.
 This allows users to actually see how various settings and sensors impact battery life.
 Very useful when you are trying to figure out when you’ll need to reach for the charger.

-Garmin Fenix 7: Features we’d like to see
+Garmin Fenix 7: Features we’d like (are likely) to see